The star-formation activity of IllustrisTNG galaxies: main sequence, UVJ diagram, quenched fractions, and systematics: Results

 In Fig.~\ref{fig:systematics}, we show the MS as a function of galaxy stellar mass in TNG100 at $z=0$ (left column) and $z=2$ (right column).
 Each row of the figure reports the study of a measurement choice: different timescales (top panels), apertures (central panels), definitions of quenched vs. star-forming galaxies (bottom panels).

-At $z=0$ we find that, while the slope of the MS changes only slightly when different averaging timescales are adopted to determine SFR (different colors), its normalization shows a remarkable variation among them, being up to $\sim 0.1-0.15$ dex lower for 1000 Myr than for 10 Myr at $10^{9.5}\Ms$ \footnote{The larger deviation at lower masses is, we think, an effect of numerical resolution: see Appendix~\ref{appendix} for details}.
+At $z=0$ we find that, while the slope of the MS changes only slightly when different averaging timescales are adopted to determine SFR (different colors), its normalization shows a remarkable variation among them, being up to $\sim 0.1-0.15$ dex lower for 1000 Myr than for 10 Myr at $10^{9.5}\Ms$ \footnote{The larger deviation at lower masses is, we think, an effect of numerical resolution: see Appendix~\ref{appendix} for details.}.
 At $z=2$, the offset of the MS for the shortest SFR timescales is more than 0.2 dex higher with respect to the longest one ($10^9< \MS < 10^{9.6} \, \Ms$), the discrepancy being smaller ($\leq 0.1$ dex) at higher masses (top right panel).

 In order to quantify the effects of different apertures (central panels), we measure the SFR of the whole galaxy -- by summing the SFRs of all gravitationally bound star particles -- (dashed curves), within $2 \times R_{\rm star,h}$ (dotted curves) and within 5pkpc (solid curves).
 Moreover, the median SFR is measured from stars formed in the last 10 (gray curves) and 1000 Myr (black curves), to bracket the variations identified in the upper panels.
 At $z=0$ and $z=2$ we find that, at fixed timescales, the normalization of the MS can be up to $\sim 0.1-0.15$ dex lower for smaller apertures at the low-mass end.
 At $z=0$ and for galaxies with $\MS > 10^{9.5} \, \Ms$, this difference rises up to $\sim 0.3$ dex whereas it remains $\sim 0.1$ dex for $z=2$, regardless of galaxy stellar mass.
 In all cases, we find that the slope of the MS is not affected by different apertures.
 Interestingly, the differences between the SFRs within $2\times R_{\rm star,h}$ and within 5 pkcp is more pronounced at $z=0$ ($\sim 0.05-0.1$ dex for both 10 Myr and 1000 Myr) than at $z=2$ (almost overlapping curves for both timescales).
-These findings suggest that the star-formation regions of TNG galaxies extend beyond the nominal stellar mass or stellar light sizes, and more so for more massive galaxies at lower redshifts (see also Pillepich et al. in prep and Nelson et al. in prep).
+These findings suggest that the star-formation regions of TNG galaxies extend beyond the nominal stellar mass or stellar light sizes, and more so for more massive galaxies at lower redshifts \citep[see also][]{2019Pillepich,2019Nelson}.

 Finally, we compare the MS measured by selecting star-forming galaxies with different quenched definitions (bottom panels).
 Here, we average the SFRs over 200 Myr, within an aperture of $2\times R_{\rm star,h}$.
 The MS exhibits an offset $0.1$ dex higher for the $\overline{\rm SFR(t)}$-based selection in comparison to all other definitions (dotted curves in the bottom left panel).
 Albeit this difference is not negligible, we stress here that this selection based on the star-formation histories of galaxies is purely theoretical, and we use it only at $z=0$ to compare with the other quenched definitions and not in comparison to observations.
 On the other hand, the variations in the locus of the MS measure less than $0.05$ dex when we consider the population-based criteria, thus suggesting that the MS in TNG100 is well captured even when using different classification criteria.
 This is even more evident at $z=2$, when the MSs overlap one another regardless of the underlying adopted criterion (bottom right panel).